deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 allows the codebase to compile and run, but of course any actions that attempt to connect to external services will fail because none of the keys are real.

-To configure a production registry system, you will need to write a replacement module for `DummyKeyringModule` that loads the credentials in a secure way, and provides them using either an instance of `InMemoryKeyring` or your own custom implementation of `Keyring`.
-You then need to replace all usages of `DummyKeyringModule` with your own module in all of the per-service components in which it is referenced.
-The functions in `PgpHelper` will likely prove useful for loading keys stored in PGP format into the PGP key classes that you'll need to provide from `Keyring`, and you can see examples of them in action in `DummyKeyringModule`.
+To configure a production registry system, you will need to either use the KmsKeyring or write your own replacement module using `DummyKeyringModule` for guidance.
+Such a module should provide either an instance of `InMemoryKeyring` or your own custom implementation of `Keyring`.

+In either case, configure the `keyring` section of the config file with the appropriate parameters.
+Use an `activeKeyring` of "KMS" with a project id for KMS to configure accordingly, for example:

+    keyring:
+      activeKeyring: KMS
+      kms:
+        projectId: acme-registry-keys

 ## Per-TLD configuration